Year 5 medicine placements supervisor information

 The students are preparing to become foundation year doctors.
 Experience in general practice will enable them to become more autonomous and confident in assessing and managing patients.

-What are the aims of the year five GP placement?
+What are the aims of the Year 5 GP placement?

 The primary focus should be on seeing patients in a student surgery, with patients booked in directly with the student.
 Due to the new ways in working in primary care, we understand that this may initially take the format of a supervised telephone or video consultation.

-- formulate differential diagnoses and a management plan.
-Then present this to their supervisor, who would then review the patient themselves.
+- Present back to the Supervisor who would then review the patient themselves.

 What are the core capabilities and learning outcomes expected?

-The year five programme is structured around 20 core capabilities and a series of learning outcomes.
+The Year 5 programme is structured around 20 core capabilities and a series of learning outcomes.
 All are based closely on the foundation year one programme.
 This is to enable students to transition smoothly into postgraduate learning after graduation.

-Students will have already spent considerable time in General Practice settings in Years 1-3.
+Students will have already spent considerable time in general practice settings in years one to three.
 They should be familiar and comfortable with the concepts of comprehensive primary care and ways of working.
-By the end of year five, it is expected that they should be able to meet all of the core capabilities and learning outcomes below:
+By the end of Year 5, it is expected that they should be able to meet all of the core capabilities and learning outcomes below:

 Core capabilities

-Has worked effectively to establish him or herself in clinical practice in his or her role at the level of a final year medical student including:
+Has worked effectively to establish themselves in clinical practice in their role at the level of a final year medical student including:

 - Recognises, assesses and initiates management of the acutely ill patient